christopherdunn/boston-data-server/README.md

 Building Permits
 311 requests for 2025
 Food Inspections
+Crime Incident Reports - 2023 to Present
+Checkbook Explorer FY25

-Building Permits work best when asking about specific address say 137 Newbury ST
+Building Permits: Works best when asking about specific address say 137 Newbury ST

-Food Inspections work best if you can use the restaurant name and zip code.
+Food Inspections: Work best if you can use the restaurant name and zip code.

+Crime Incident Reports: You can use Street name and year to filter.

+Checkbook Explorer FY25: search by vendor name or Department